roshanrazz/user-management-api/README.md

 This  project is built using java spring boot.
 This is an api to manage user using endpoints.
 H2 inmemory database is used as database for the project with default credentials.

-A full documentation is created using swagger which can be accessed using http://localhost:8080/swagger-ui/index.html
+A full documentation is created using swagger which can be accessed using http://localhost:8080/swagger-ui/index.html or with live server http://129.146.33.61:8080/swagger-ui/index.html

 Spring Security is implemented using jwt and authentication and authorization.
 You need to use postman with authorization header set else you will gwt access denied to api endpoints.